-An element of executives' remuneration is performance related.
+An element of executives remuneration is performance related.
 A substantial portion of short-term performance incentives of the executive directors and senior management is directly linked to challenging annual Group performance targets.
 The balance of these incentives is specifically measured against individual performance objectives which are aligned with the Group's strategic priorities.
 The targets for long-term incentives are guided by reference to industry and market benchmarked performance targets.
 Such benchmarks are determined annually by measuring operational performance against those of peer Group companies (in comparable industries and markets) in local currencies.

-Refer to note 27 on page 65 or page 39 for details on the remuneration earned by executive directors for the year ended 31 August 2015.
+Refer to note 26 on page 68 for details on the remuneration earned by executive directors for the year ended 31 August 2017.